meandemo/ng2-demo/README.md

 An extension of the SVG Slider with 3 runners on the rail is the basis for this interesting RGB color selector.
 In addition, we have a good example of form control with ngControl, and communication between 3 components: slider, individual color input and hex color input.

+## Dynamic multi runner slider

+Another extension of the SVG Slider with any number of runners which can be updated, added and removed.
+We are using a service to communicate between parent and child.

 ## Misc Info